List of M&M's video games: Gameplay

 Yellow is the only playable character.
 There are eight levels (with three zones on each level: the start zone, math zone, and end zone): "Get Out of Town", "Milk Chocolate", "Oh Chute!", "Candy Colors", "Stamping and Sortin'", "Pack It In", "Warehouse Woes", and "The Shocking Truth", plus four bonus levels.
 There is an additional bonus level at the end of both the start and end zones if all three pieces of the secret formula are collected (with Level 1: Get Out of Town and the end zone to Level 8: The Shocking Truth being the only exceptions).
 Levels one, the math zone of level five, and seven are played while riding a vehicle.
 Math zones are similarly themed to the start and end zones but require the player to solve a simple math problem.
 The answer is selected by either jumping to a numbered platform or driving through a numbered box.
 The difficulty of the problems slightly increases as the levels grow higher, but can also be set in the menu.

 M&M's Minis Madness

-M&M's Minis Madness is a platform game for the Game Boy Color released in late 2000 for American markets.
+M&M's Minis Madness is a platform game released for the Game Boy Color in late 2000 for American markets.
 It is a platform game where the player controls four different M&M's characters who each have a specific ability that can be used to solve puzzles.
 The characters can be switched at any time by the player.

-It was rated 6 out of 10 by Nintendo Power.
+It was rated an overall 6.0 out of 10.0 by Nintendo Power.
 IGN rated it 4 out of 10, describing it as "barely competent" and too easy.